Monti's moment of truth, facing trade unions

-Four months after he was summoned from an academic semi-retirement to rescue Italy from a Greek-style debt crisis, the former European Commissioner sits down at 3:30 p.m.
-(1430 GMT) to try and weaken labour leaders’ defence of long-cherished legal protections for employees which he argues have contributed to chronically low employment rates and minimal economic growth.
+Four months after he was summoned from an academic semi-retirement to rescue Italy from a Greek-style debt crisis, the former European Commissioner sits down at 3:30 p.m. to try and weaken labor leaders’ defense of long-cherished legal protections for employees which he argues have contributed to chronically low employment rates and minimal economic growth.

 Monti, who turned 69 on Monday, has already won acclaim at home and abroad for taking action where his billionaire predecessor Silvio Berlusconi had, in the eyes of many, offered little more than rhetoric and distraction.